Small Intestinal Bacterial Overgrowth (SIBO) (cont.)

 Amoxillin-clavulanate (Augmentin) and rifamaxin (Xifaxan) are the two common first line antibiotics that may be prescribed.
 Depending upon the situation, other antibiotics may also be considered, including clindamycin, metronidazole (Flagyl), floxins (ciprofloxacin [Cipro, Cipro XR, Proquin XR], levofloxacin [Levaquin]) and trimethoprim-sulfamethoxazole (Bactrim, Septra).

-While a single course of antibiotics for 1-2 weeks may be sufficient, however, since SIBO has a tendency to relapse, repeated courses of antibiotics may be required.
+While a single course of antibiotics for 1-2 weeks may be sufficient, SIBO has a tendency to relapse, and sometimes repeated courses of antibiotics may be required.
 In some people, the antibiotics will be routinely cycled, meaning that they will alternate a 1-2 weeks on the antibiotic with 1-2 weeks off.

 In addition, underlying vitamin and nutrient deficiencies due to malabsorption should be treated.